0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-ansible.md

     * `MConnection flush failed`
     * `use of closed network connection`

     These mean that one of the nodes on the network refused a connection to your node.
-You do not need to do anything with these errors.
+You do not need to do anything to address these errors.
 Wait for your node to crawl more nodes on the network.

 Check the sync status of Heimdall: